MDaly27/Alice-in-Kerneland/demo_pages/Untitled 3.md

-# System Log: Project Wonderland
+# Fun snippets of hallucinogenic LLM in wonderland

 This is the central processing log for the `Wonderland-Kernel`.
 Normal text is rendered in `IBM Plex Mono` for maximum clarity and a retro feel.
 This system bridges the logical and the nonsensical.
 Here are some important links: [[Mad Hatter's Tea Party Schedule]], an external link to the [official documentation](https://obsidian.md), and a link to a file that doesn't exist yet, [[The Jabberwocky Protocol]].